christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

-Dictionary learning aligns closely with the linear representation hypothesis, aiming to express complex data as a linear combination of simpler elements, or "basis vectors".
+Dictionary learning aligns closely with the linear representation hypothesis<sub>[<a href="https://transformer-circuits.pub/2023/monosemantic-features/index.html" title="Bricken" rel="nofollow">19</a>]</sub>, aiming to express complex data as a linear combination of simpler elements, or "basis vectors".
 These basis vectors form a dictionary—a data structure that holds key-value pairs—and when combined can efficiently represent the original data, making it easier to analyze, compress, or reconstruct.
 In models, a dictionary of learned concepts with associated directions allows specific elements to be activated based on relevance to the input; for example, `queen` could be represented by a combination of `female` and `royalty` directions.
 Sparsity is key here, as most concepts are irrelevant to a given input, resulting in many feature scores remaining zero.

 Sparse autoencoders (SAEs) extend this by learning both the dictionary and a sparse vector of coefficients for each input.
 They're trained to reconstruct input activations, where the hidden state captures the weights of meaningful neuron combinations, and the decoder matrix learns the dictionary's feature vectors.
 Each latent variable in the autoencoder thus represents a distinct learned concept, enabling interpretable, causal insight into how the model organizes knowledge.
 SAEs leverage the hypothesis that model internals operate as sparse linear combinations of these concept directions, providing a structured way to find interpretable directions in the residual stream, MLPs, or multi-head attention.